 Meet the Founders

-Julie Madden – I’ve loved and owned multiple dogs most of my adult life, ranging from Yorkshire Terriers to German Shepherds and the occasional Labrador mix.
-Two of our dogs were rescues, and I was always struck by how grateful they seemed for the little things that our other dogs took for granted.
+Julie Madden – I’ve loved and owned multiple dogs most of my adult life, from Yorkshire Terriers to German Shepherds and a Labrador mix.
+Two of them were rescues, and I was always struck by how grateful they were for little things that our other dogs took for granted.

 As I got closer to retirement, I began thinking about what I wanted to do with the rest of my life.
-I had fallen in love with a dog activity called K9 Nose Work® that I started in 2013 with my German Shepherd Mocha.
-Mocha had been a cute, stubborn puppy that grew into an 80 pound diva that reacted badly to other dogs.
-Because dogs are trained one at a time in nose work (and stay in a crate when not working) even reactive or very shy dogs can participate.
+I had fallen in love with a dog training activity called K9 Nose Work® that I started in 2013 with my reactive German Shepherd Mocha.
 It was transformational in how it helped Mocha by giving her a job, burning energy and building trust between us.
 I decided to complete the requirements to become a certified nose work instructor (CNWI™).
-I wasn’t sure exactly what I would do with nose work in retirement, but I knew I had to share this great tool with other dog owners experiencing challenges with their dogs like I had with Mocha.

-In the summer of 2017 I started looking for a larger space to teach my nose work classes.
-As Tom and I searched online and drove around, we stumbled onto the former United Cerebral Palsy building in Anniston.
-It had been vacant for three years and UCP was anxious to sell it.
-It was much bigger than what I needed for my nose work classes.
+In the summer of 2017 while looking for a larger space for my nose work training classes, Tom and I stumbled onto the former United Cerebral Palsy building in Anniston.
+It was much bigger than what I needed.
 But as we walked through it, we were struck at just how perfect the facility was to bring in shelter dogs and provide enrichment activities.
-We talked and talked and came to the decision that this was meant to be.
-If we were serious about wanting to do something to help shelter dogs, and if we were willing to commit our own resources and work very hard, we could do something to help make a difference.
+We came to the decision that this was meant to be.
+If we were serious about wanting to help shelter dogs, and if we were willing to commit our own resources and work very hard, we could help make a difference.
 We started this journey and hope you will join us in helping shelter dogs!

 (seen with Lucy, adopted September 2018)

 Tom Madden – I always wanted a dog when I was a child but my father refused to get one.
 As I learned years later, it was because he had a dog when he was young and the dog ran out into the road and was killed by a car.
-The pain he went through because of the loss was something he didn’t want his own children to experience.
+The pain he went through was something he didn’t want his own children to experience.
 It’s ironic, because I have owned dogs almost my whole adult life, and have experienced time and again the sadness and pain of losing them.
 But I feel that the pain is not an unreasonable price to pay for the joy, laughter and silliness they bring to us their entire lifetime.
-And I believe that when you lose a dog, you should do two things.
-One, sit down and write about some of the wonderful happy memories you have of them.
-Reading it will bring you great joy many times over.
-And two, when you are ready, get another dog and give it a good home.
-The best tribute to the dog that left your life is to open your life to another one.
-And I know lots of great dogs in our area shelters that would make wonderful pets!

 (seen with Sophi, adopted June 2018)